-Know that you are aware of a great deal of obesity, the main question pops out, are you obese?
+Now that you are aware of a great deal about obesity, here the main question arises is, Are You Obese?
 If you have collar bones and shoulder blades showing off, then most likely, you don’t have to rush to find the answer.
+However, if you are noticing a double chin or changing into next cloth size, then you better hurry.

-However, if you are consuming more calories than you are shedding, then you must know at earliest in order to control it.
-Obesity can be measured in several parameters.
-The BMI and waist-hip ratio are the two main widely accepted parameters in all over the world, along with neck circumference.
+If you are consuming more calories than you are shedding, then you must determine your BMI at the earliest in order to control it.
+Obesity can be measured by several parameters.
+The BMI and waist-hip ratio are the two main widely accepted parameters, along with neck circumference.
 Let’s understand how these are measured and classified in details.

 Body Mass Index

 BMI is a measurement of body weight with respect to height, in order to classify individuals to determine whether they have adequate, less or more weight than ideally required.
 It is obtained by dividing the body weight by square of the height of an individual.
 It is measured in kg/m2 thus, needless to say, the value should be converted into the respective unit system of measurement.

 As per the guidelines of WHO, a BMI below 18.5 is underweight and that up to 22.5 is considered as normal.
 A BMI ranging from 22.6 to 27.5 is overweight and above 27.6 is classified as obese, which is further subdivided into three subclasses.
 From 27.6 to 32.5 as obese class 1, from 32.6 to 37.5 as obese class 2 and 37.6 to 49.9 as obese class 3.
 If the BMI reaches 50, the individual falls in the category of super obese.

 Simply known as WHR is a dimensionless ratio as it is the direct correlation between the circumferential measurements of the waist to that of the hips.
 WHR is an indicator to measure the chances of developing health issues related to excessive body weight.
 This indicator is often correlated with fertility as well.